 Dia De Los Muertos Takes On A Whole New Meaning

 I have shared my experience with how I celebrate El Día De Los Muertos here .
-I’m celebrating it now again with a new fervor having had lost 5 people dear to me and by a saving grace not lost my husband to a car accident.
+I’m celebrating it now again with a new fervor having had lost 5 people dear to me this year.

 It’s been a sobering 2017 to say the least and this Dia De Los Muertos is unlike any other that has become before.
 Never have I had to face my mortality to such an extent as I have in the past year and never have I looked forward to this celebration as much as I do now.

 In our own mainstream North American society, the hollowness of Halloween and how it’s celebrated doesn’t measure against the utility, depth and communally unifying power of ancient traditions such as these.